Change-in-velocity detection for multidimensional data

 \subsubsection{Metropolis-Hastings algorithm as the searching algorithm}

-Notice that finding the maximum of the $\score(r)$ function is equivalent to finding the maximum of the $ \exp(\score(r))$.
+Notice that finding the maximum of the $\score(r)$ function is equivalent to finding the maximum of the function $ \exp(\score(r))$.
 Using Metropolis-Hastings, we can generate an ergodic Markov chain $\{\rt\}_{t\ge 0}$ that has $ C \exp(\score(r))$ as its stationary distribution.
 The maximum of the $\exp(\score(r))$ function can then be approximated by the maximum of the sequence $\{\exp(\score(\rt))\}$.
 It is important to keep in mind that if the proposal function is irreducible, then the Markov chain attained after running an MH algorithm is both irreducible and aperiodic.
-Moreover, since the chain $\{\rt\}_{t\ge 0}$ takes its values in a finite space, it is uniformly ergodic (\cite{Lavielle2}).
-In Appendix~\ref{subsec:detailed_balance}, we show that the detailed balance condition holds for our proposed rules.
+Moreover, since the chain $\{\rt\}_{t\ge 0}$ takes its values in a finite space, it is uniformly ergodic \citep{Lavielle2}.
+In Supplemental~3, we show that the detailed balance condition holds for our proposed rules.

-To be specific, in our algorithm, the proposal function for the change point process takes its values on the set $\{0,1\}^{n-1}$, where $n$ is the number of observations.
+To be specific, in our algorithm, the proposal function for the changepoint process takes its values on the set $\{0,1\}^{n-1}$, where $n$ is the number of observations.
 There are four types of changepoint vector proposals: (1) an independent changepoint vector; (2) the creation or extinction of a changepoint; (3) the creation or extinction of a segment; or (4) a location shift of a single changepoint.
 Let $r^{\prop}$ and $r^{\cur}$ denote the proposed and current changepoint process, respectively.
 The following summary describes each type of proposal. \begin{itemize} \item \textbf{Type 1.} Notation $q_{\new}$.
-It allows for escaping local maxima and for the number of changepoints to vary by proposing an independent change point vector, $r^{\prop}$ following the distribution of Bernoulli random variables with the probability of a changepoints is $1-\exp(-\lambda\Delta)$, where $\Delta$ is the time between observations: $r^{\prop}_i \overset{iid}{\sim} \mathrm{Bernoulli}(1-e^{-\lambda\Delta}), \text{ for } i\in[n-1].$ We have that:
+Including this type of proposal allows the changepoint space walk to escape local maxima, and for the number of changepoints to vary by proposing an independent change point vector, $r^{\prop}$ following the distribution of Bernoulli random variables with the probability of a changepoints is $1-\exp(-\lambda\Delta)$, where $\Delta$ is the time between observations: $r^{\prop}_i \overset{iid}{\sim} \mathrm{Bernoulli}(1-e^{-\lambda\Delta}), \text{ for } i\in[n-1].$ We have that: